DylanThomasShine/acoustra_manager/README.md

 Thanks to the following people and organizations who helped or inspired me for the project:
 - The support and guidance of Kieron and Johann in Code Institute.
 - Eoin Lynch for his incredible support throughout this project.
+- Juan Stelling for README file inspiration.
 - The lessons and knowledge of [Code Institute.](https://codeinstitute.net/)

 <span id="Disclaimer"></span>

 <h1>8.
 Disclaimer</h1>
 This project is for educational purposes only.
-All rights to the content was given by Acoustra's full consent for this project.
+All rights to the content was given by [Acoustra's](https://www.acoustraweddingband.com/) full consent for this project.

 Thank You